Our website uses cookies for statistical purposes.

 Steps to open a company in Austria

 The procedure of setting up a business in Austria depends on the types of entity selected.
-In the case of sole traders and partnerships, the process is simple and requires a few steps, among which drafting the paperwork, which implies and application form in the case of the sole proprietorship and the partnership agreement for the other type of legal form.
+In the case of sole traders and partnerships, the process is simple and requires a few steps, among which drafting the paperwork, which implies an application form in the case of the sole proprietorship and the partnership agreement for the other type of legal form.

 1. trading name reservation is the first step to be completed;